 The council may alter conditions at any time but must give licence holders the opportunity to make representations about the proposed changes.
 If a licence holder disagrees with the alterations they may appeal to the local Magistrates' court.
 The appeal must be made within 28 days of the written notification of the alteration and a notice of appeal must be served on the local council.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, Consumer Direct will give you advice.
 From outside the UK contact the UK European Consumer Centre

-Any other complaints can be made to Compliments, comments and complaints
+Any other complaints can be made using the Complaint form.

 Please see the links below for all trade associations.